Nature Reserve & Biological Station

 Our Nature Reserve.

 The Northwest of Ecuador has four seasons.
-There is a long rainy season from February to May and a long dry season from June to September, followed by a short rainy season in October and November and a short dry season in December and January.
+There is a long rainy season from January to May and a long dry season from June to September, followed by a short rainy season in October/November and a short dry season in November/December.
 The rainy season is often characterized by a sunny or at least dry morning and (sometimes heavy) rain falls in the afternoon.
 In the dry season it rains less.
 During the long dry season, sometimes there is almost no rain for several weeks.

 Lower montane rainforest